tommyfuu/COCO-Style-Dataset-Generator-GUI/README.md

 python3 -m coco_dataset_generator.gui.segment_bbox_only -i background/ -c classes/products.txt
 ```

+The instructions on how to label and save annotated data are in the sections “Polygon Segmentation GUI Controls” or “Rectangular Bounding Box GUI Controls”.
+Please MAKE SURE TO LOOK AT THEM before you start labelling!

 #### (IGNORE THIS SECTION!)
 Running the instance segmentation GUI augmented by initial Mask RCNN pretrained model predictions:

 To run the particular model for the demo, download the pretrained weights from [HERE!!!](https://drive.google.com/file/d/1GaKVP3BvTfMwPbhEm4nF7fLATV-eDkFQ/view?usp=sharing).
 Download and extract pretrained weights into the repository.